matlat8/TRMM-RustDesk-Integration/README.md

 For the schedule, run any schedule you may please.
 I have mine run nightly.
 Sometimes I will need to run manually throughout the day but this is not common. **Select "Run task ASAP after a schedule start is missed"**

+**9/12/23*
+7 months later and I realized I never finished these docs.
+I'll finish it up shortly.